Steve Aoki: 2018-2021: 5OKI, Neon Future III and Neon Future IV

-In February 2018, Aoki announced the release of his five-track EP titled 5OKI, the follow up to his 2016 EP 4OKI.
+In February 2018, Aoki announced the release of his five-track EP titled 5OKI, the follow-up to his 2016 EP 4OKI.
 The EP would feature him collaborating with other producers to produce a "cross-genre" track collective.
-"I’m really putting an emphasis on EDM and I'm putting an emphasis on cross-genre collaboration.
-For EDM itself I’m making a big statement of re-claiming it as something [that’s] really important to me – kinda like giving back to my community," stated Aoki prior to the EP's release.
+"I'm really putting an emphasis on EDM and I'm putting an emphasis on cross-genre collaboration.
+For EDM itself I'm making a big statement of re-claiming it as something [that's] really important to me – kinda like giving back to my community," stated Aoki before the EP's release.
 The tracks were released at a weekly interval over five weeks from March 23 to April 20, with "Mayhem" featuring Quintino releasing on March 23, 2018, followed by "Pika Pika" with Loopers, "It's Time" with Laidback Luke, "Anthem" with Hardwell, and concluding with "Moshi Moshi" with Vini Vici.

-On May 18, 2018, Aoki released new single "Pretender" featuring AJR and rapper Lil Yachty.
+On May 18, 2018, Aoki released the single "Pretender" featuring AJR and rapper Lil Yachty.
 In June 2018, Aoki remixed Rita Ora's hit single "Girls" featuring Charli XCX, Bebe Rexha and Cardi B. Later that month, alongside Italian DJ Marnik, they released their version of "Bella Ciao", which garnered controversy.
-The new dance music version of the track was deemed inappropriate and insulting by many.
+Many deemed the new dance music version of the track inappropriate and insulting.
 On July 20, 2018, Aoki released the single "Lie to Me" featuring singer-songwriter Ina Wroldsen.

-On August 6, 2018, in an interview, he announced the release of his new album Neon Future III.
+In an interview on August 6, 2018, he announced the release of his new album Neon Future III.
 It included collaborations with Ira Wroldsen, Nicki Minaj, Maluma, Blink-182, and BTS.

-On October 25, 2018, Aoki released "Waste It on Me" which features BTS members, RM, Jimin (with backup vocals) and Jungkook.
+On October 25, 2018, Aoki released "Waste It on Me" which features BTS members, RM, Jimin (with backup vocals), and Jungkook.
 The single, which was also included on Aoki's album, Neon Future III, marked Aoki and BTS' third collaboration as well as BTS' first all-English single.
 Neon Future III was released on October 9, 2018.
 In an interview with EDM.com, Aoki announced that his next album, Neon Future IV, would be released in 2019; it was later released in April 2020.

-2022-present: HiROQUEST: Genesis
+2022-2023: Hiroquest albums

 On September 9, 2019, Aoki released "Let It Be Me", a collaboration with Backstreet Boys, which came about after Aoki met Nick Carter at his Vegas show.

 On June 24, 2020, he co-released "Ninja Re Bang Bang Steve Aoki Remix" with Japanese artist Kyary Pamyu Pamyu.
 This is a remix of Kyary's 2013 hit song of the same name.
-This song is used as a theme song for free-to-play video game Ninjala, released the same day.
+The song is a theme song for the free-to-play video game Ninjala, released the same day.